The Mysteries of Paris, illustrated with etchings, Vol. 3 by Eugène Sue

 This is perfect for anyone who loves a big, messy, addictive story.
 Think of it as the prestige drama of its day, full of cliffhangers and moral dilemmas.
 If you enjoyed the twists of The Count of Monte Cristo or the social drama of Dickens, you'll feel right at home.
 Be ready for over-the-top emotions and clear lines between good and evil.
 It's a thrilling, sometimes sentimental, and totally immersive escape into a past world that feels strangely familiar in its passions and problems.

-1 month agoI stumbled upon this title and it manages to explain difficult concepts in plain English.
+1 year agoI came across this while browsing and it challenges the reader's perspective in an intellectual way.
 This story will stay with me.